NetCordDev/NetCord/Documentation/guides/http-events/aws-lambda.md

 ## 4. Configuring Secrets

-Before your app can receive and verify requests from Discord at your new endpoint, you must add a Public Key to the Lambda.
+Before your app can receive and verify requests from Discord at your new endpoint, you must provide the Public Key to your Lambda function.
 We will use environment variables for this purpose.

 1. In the AWS Management Console, navigate to your Lambda function.
 2. Click on **Configuration**, then select **Environment variables**.
 3. Add a new environment variable with the key `Discord__PublicKey` and set its value to your app's Public Key from the Discord Developer Portal.

-If you are building a more complex app that requires authenticated @NetCord.Rest.RestClient usage, you will also need to provide your bot token.
-To do so, add an environment variable named `Discord__Token` in the same way.
+If your app also makes authenticated @NetCord.Rest.RestClient calls, add a `Discord__Token` environment variable the same way.

-For HTTP interactions, the bot token is also required to register commands locally using the `--register-commands` flag, so ensure it gets provided.
+For HTTP interactions, the bot token is also required for local command registration via `--register-commands`.

 > [!NOTE]
 > If you want maximum security for your sensitive credentials, consider using AWS Secrets Manager instead.
 See [AWS .NET Configuration Extension for Systems Manager](https://github.com/aws/aws-dotnet-extensions-configuration) for more information.